notDevChaw/A3-WSV-opSunrise/readme.md

 So ,

 1. Download repo as a Zip
-2. Ensure Preset and all the mods are loaded
+2. Extract the zip and Ensure Preset and all the mods are loaded
-3. Paste the Mission folder within your mpmission folder
+3. Extract the Mission Folder and paste it inside your mpmission folder
 4. Go to Editor and make changes how ever you like
 5. Enjoy !!!